-My approach to therapy is mainly person centred and integrative where appropriate to the client’s individual needs.
+My approach to therapy is mainly person centered and integrative where appropriate to the client’s individual needs.
 I find that I achieve the best results when Im using a combination of therepuetic techniques.
 I incorporate a combination of counselling/psychotherapy, clinical hypnotherapy and some NLP where appropriate.

 Q: What issues can Hypnotherapy or Counselling help with?

 Many.
 Please click here for an idea of some of the issues I have worked with.